sclorg/.github/profile/README.md

 Guidelines for contributors are written in [Contribution](https://github.com/sclorg/welcome/blob/master/contribution.md) file.

-If you encountered issue which is critical or in any way time sensitive, please raise a ticket through the regular Red Hat support channels to ensure it receives the proper attention and prioritization to assure a timely resolution.
+If you encountered issue with images from official Red Hat registries - registry.access.redhat.com, registry.redhat.io - which is critical or in any way time sensitive, please raise a ticket through the regular Red Hat support channels to ensure it receives the proper attention and prioritization to assure a timely resolution.
 For information on how to contact the Red Hat production support team, please visit:
     https://access.redhat.com/support